Odin-SMR/qsmr/Settings/q_fields.rst

    Most fields of Q are of simple types such scalar value, vector or string, but some fields are structures.
-This more complex type is only used for retrieval quantities, in order to follow  the Qpack system.
+This more complex type is only used for retrieval quantities, in order to allow simple communication with some functions copied from Qarts.

-   All fields listed affect inversions, either in the pre-calculation phase or when doing the actual inversion.
+   All fields listed affect the inversions, either in the pre-calculation phase or when doing the actual inversion.
 The settings are applied by various functions and if you are using individual functions of Qsmr you need to figure out what settings that have an effect or not.
 For example, the fields TB_SCALING_FAC and TB_CONTRAST_FAC are not applied directly when loading the data, but are applied on the L1B data by a special function.

 ~~~~~

 ABSLOOKUP_OPTION
    A string.
-This string gives the name of the folder containing the absorption
+This string gives the name of the sub-folder containing the
-   look-up tables to use.
+   absorption look-up table to use.

 ABS_P_INTERP_ORDER
    An integer.
 The polynomial order to apply for pressure interpolation of the